Class 9 Social Science History Chapter 1 Advent of the Europeans into India

 Q.7: what is ‘Fort William’?

-Ans: ‘Front William’is a fort built in Calcutta in honour of William III, the king of England.
-The old name of Fort William was Calcutta trade centre.
+Ans: Fort William is a fort in Hastings, Calcutta (Kolkata).
+It was built during the early years of Britain’s administration of Bengal.
+The old name of Fort William was Calcutta Trade Centre.

 Ans: The British administrative period of dependent India was divided into following two main divisions: